alphauslabs/oops/README.md

 # Any value that starts with '#!/' (i.e. #!/bin/bash) will be written to disk as
 # an executable script file and the resulting output combined from stdout & stderr
 # will become the final evaluated value.
+This is useful if you chain http calls,
+# such as, the url of the second test is from the payload response of the first
+# test, etc.
 # If supported, the filename of the script will be indicated below.

 # A list of http requests to perform sequentially.